golobby/env/README.md

 # Env
 Env is a simple package to read and load environment variable files.
-It parses env files and returns their key/values in as a map.
+It parses env files and returns their key/values as a map.
 It also loads or overloads them into the operating system.

 ## Documentation